-This course traces the growth of English life from AngloSaxon times to the present, dealing with the major political, constitutional and economic developments of the country.
-The first half of the course will cover 1060-1690 while the second half will cover 1690 to Elizabeth II.
-It is designed to meet the needs of prelaw students and English literature majors as well as the interests of History Majors.
+This course traces the growth of English life from Anglo Saxon times to the present, dealing with the major political, constitutional and economic developments of the country.
+It is designed to meet the needs of pre-law students and English literature majors as well as the interests of History Majors.